maximilian-gelbrecht/QG3.jl/README.md

 Install e.g. via `]add https://github.com/maximilian-gelbrecht/QG3.jl.git` and test the installation with `]test QG3`

-The repository includes pre-computed forcing and initial conditions on a T21 to run the model but no proper dataset to compute re-compute those in order to save space.
-The example folder also includes the necessary scripts to pre-copmute those for other grids and datasets.
+The repository includes pre-computed forcing and initial conditions on a T21 to run the model but no proper dataset to re-compute those in order to save space.
+The example folder also includes the necessary scripts to pre-compute those for other grids and datasets.

 ## The Model